Accepting the Birth Story You Get (and my Birth Stories)

 Processing Your Birth Story

-My encouragement to you is that not getting the birth story of your dreams does not mean you are some lower class woman.
+My encouragement to you is that not getting the birth story of your dreams does not mean you are some lower-class woman.
 I know I would have struggled much more with this in my first births, but now it doesn’t affect me so much.
 I will carry this scar for life, but I am so blessed to have my son with me.

 It doesn’t mean God is not blessing you.

-Bad birth experiences does not mean God is not blessing you.
+Bad birth experiences do not mean God is not blessing you.
 Mary was highly favored by God, and yet she gave birth in a stable.
 That doesn’t seem fitting for a King, and yet God allowed it to happen.
 Maybe it was in part to show us that the details of our birth stories don’t need to be perfect.
 He is in stables and operating rooms too.

 It is okay to grieve and feel the loss of dreams.